Immunization Program Receives Resolution for National Infant Immunization Week

 Key participants at a recent Best Southwest luncheon focusing on health care.

-(From left) Methodist President and CEO Stephen L. Mansfield, PhD, FACHE; Methodist Charlton President Jonathan Davis, FACHE; Zachary Thompson, Director, Dallas County Health and Human Services, and Lancaster Mayor Marcus Knight.
+Left to right: Methodist President and CEO Stephen L. Mansfield, PhD, FACHE; Methodist Charlton President Jonathan Davis, FACHE; Zachary Thompson, Director, Dallas County Health and Human Services; Lancaster Mayor Marcus Knight.

 WFAA: Flu cases more than triple in three weeks in Dallas County